irandeno/espresso/README.md

 *This project is under heavy construction and is becoming a great thing...*

 **We are very pleased with your cooperation**
-**, If you are interested in working on Espresso project, here are some parts we need to implement and work on**
+**, If you are interested in working on Espresso project, here are some parts we need to implement and work**